aappddeevv/scalajs-reaction/README.md

     // if you integrate with redux
     "ttg" %%% "scalajs-react-redux" % scalaJsReactVersion)
 ```
 Do not forget to include the react libraries in your execution environment.
-For react 16+, the libraries have been split out into multiple libraries, listed below.
-For 15.x, only the core, monolithic library `react` is needed.
+For react 16+, the libraries have been split out into multiple libraries, listed below (react v15 had mostly a monolithic library):
 * react
 * react-dom
 * create-react-class